-Management of patients for whom zanamivir is indicated, who are unable to selfadminister inhaled zanamivir: Some patients who would normally receive inhaled zanamivir are unable to use it, either due to underlying severe respiratory disease or inability to effectively self-administer the Diskhaler® (this includes children under 5, for whom zanamivir is unlicensed).
+Management of patients for whom zanamivir is indicated, who are unable to self-administer inhaled zanamivir: Some patients who would normally receive inhaled zanamivir are unable to use it, either due to underlying severe respiratory disease or inability to effectively self-administer the Diskhaler® (this includes children under 5, for whom zanamivir is unlicensed).
 Patients who are severely immunosuppressed and cannot take inhaled zanamivir should receive oseltamivir PO.
 As they are at increased risk of developing oseltamivir resistant influenza, they should be reviewed clinically to assess response to therapy.
-Patients who have suspected or confirmed oseltamivir resistant infection and cannot take inhaled zanamivir should be considered for nebulised aqueous zanamivir.
-This is an unlicensed medication and the dose is provided on the manufacturer's guidance supplied with the drug (see Section 1.3.5 and Appendix 4).
+Patients who have suspected or confirmed oseltamivir resistant infection and cannot take inhaled zanamivir should be considered for IV zanamivir; this would be outside the marketing authorisation. (see Section 1.3.5 and Appendix 4).